umaidali236/Pseudocodes/README.md

 # pseudocodes

-this is a sample repository
+This is a sample pseudocode repository.

-second commit